1995: The first version

 This collection was under copyright in the United States until January 1, 2023.
 Now all of the stories are in the public domain.

-So what are the challenges in The Adventure of the Mazarin Stone?
+So what are the unique features in The Adventure of the Mazarin Stone?

-One extra door leads from the bedroom to the area behind the curtain.
+- A third door which leads from the bedroom to the bow window.

-The 221B Baker Street illustration by Ernest H. Short which was published in Strand Magazine in 1950 (six years before I was born) addresses some of the challenges in The Adventure of the Mazarin Stone but doesn't reconcile them with details found in other stories.
+The 221B Baker Street illustration by Ernest H. Short published in Strand Magazine in 1950 addresses some of the challenges in The Adventure of the Mazarin Stone but doesn't doesn't include the bow window, and puts Watson's bedroom next to Holmes' bedroom instead of on the floor above where it should be.

 I've posted my notes on every detail I've found so you can judge for yourself.